OpenStackOnRaPi/ostackinstall/README.md

 ### 3.i Local network preparation

 Its best to begin with configuring suitable IP subnet parameters (subnetwork mask, DHCP address range) on your local router (Linksys router in the figure form section 2).
-Throughout this guide we assume the mask is 192.168.10.0/24.
+Throughout this guide, we assume the mask is 192.168.10.0/24.

-Then reserve a pool of IP addresses for the use by OpenStack on your local router (Linksys in the diagram from section 2); 16 addresses will be sufficient for our purposes.
-The term **reserved** means they **must not** be managed by the DHCP server on your local router, but they should be routable in your local network.
-Some of them will be assigned by you to the RPis using netplan (see [Configuring the network (flat)](#configuring-the-network-flat) in subsection 3.iii), and one will be allocated as the so-called ```kolla_internal_vip_address``` (see [section 5.iii](#5iii-configure-kolla-ansible-files-for-specific-openstack-depolyment)).
+Then reserve a pool of continuous IP addresses for the use by OpenStack on your local router; 16 addresses will be sufficient for our purposes.
+The term **reserved** means they **must not** be managed by the DHCP server on your local router, but they should be routable in your local network (typically, it suffices to define the DHCP pool such that it does not contain this reserved pool).
+Some of those reserved addresses will be assigned by you to the RPis using netplan configuration file (see [Configuring the network (flat)](#configuring-the-network-flat) in subsection 3.iv), and one will be allocated as the so-called ```kolla_internal_vip_address``` (see [section 5.iii](#5iii-configure-kolla-ansible-files-for-specific-openstack-depolyment)).
 The remaining addresses will be used to create a pool of OpenStack `floating IP addresses` allowing access to virtual machines from outside the cloud.
 (We assume you will not create more than 11 virtual machines, so a pool of 16 reserved addresses should be enough.)

 You will access the devices in the cluster (RPis, TP-Link) using ssh.
 The IP addresses to use can be checked in the Linksys panel `Status->Device List`: